hustlzp/resume/README.md

 http://resume.hustlzp.com

-My online resume, lovely build with Node and served by GitHub.
+My online resume, built with NodeJS and served by GitHub.

 Usage:

+* Fork and clone to local
-* install node
+* Install node
 * `npm install` and `sudo npm install -g gulp`
-* fill your personal information to `data.js`
+* Fill up your personal info in `data.js`
 * `gulp`
+* Commit and push
+* Wait for GitHub to build pages